Visperi/GlasnostBot/README.md

 - Support replies to old forwarded messages by replying them directly
 - Support attachments in messages
     - In edited messages support attachment deletion
+- Detect and keep possible stylised text if possible

 ## Licence